What does it mean to be adjusted by a chiropractor?

 How do I prepare for my first chiropractic adjustment?

-Before a patient comes into Dr. Leybovich’s office for the first time, they should be ready to discuss their previous health history.
+Before a patient comes into Dr. Leybovich’s office for the first time to get a chiropractic adjustment in Richardson, they should be ready to discuss their previous health history.
 This is important for the doctor to note when choosing the best treatment method.
 Also, the patient should be prepared for a spinal adjustment, in the sense that this is typically a hands-on treatment.
 By being knowledgeable about the process, the patient will already understand what to expect regarding the treatment.
 Finally, while a single chiropractic adjustment may be satisfactory for certain patients, other individuals will likely need to complete multiple chiropractic adjustment sessions to achieve total pain relief.